patrick330602/blog-source/source/_posts/wsl-powershell-output-issue.md

 Well well well, here we go again.

 I recently received a bug report that when there are umlauts in their username ([wslutilities/wslu#162](https://github.com/wslutilities/wslu/issues/162)), `wslusc` failed to copy the file.
-In His username is "StephanHochdörfer" and the output is the following:
+In his case, the username is "StephanHochdörfer," and the output is the following:
 ```
 ...
 [warn] wsl.ico not found in Windows directory.
 Copying right now...